 - The RCVS International Award – awarded to veterinary surgeons, veterinary nurses or laypeople (ie those who are neither MRCVS nor RVNs) who have made an outstanding contribution on issues that are in line with the RCVS mission.
 Self-nominations are allowed.

 - The RCVS Impact Award – awarded to veterinary surgeons or veterinary nurses who have recently, or are currently, undertaking a project, initiative or similar that has a significant impact on the profession at large, animal health or welfare, or public health.
 Self-nominations are allowed.

 - The RCVS Inspiration Award – awarded to veterinary surgeons or veterinary nurses at any stage of their career who have demonstrated the ability to inspire and enthuse others consistently throughout.
 Self-nominations are allowed.

 - Honorary Associateship – awarded to laypeople who have made a special contribution to the veterinary sphere and could include, for example, scientists, lecturers, journalists, charity-workers, farriers, farmers and those involved in the commercial field.

-The deadline date for the 2023 awards is 5pm on Friday, 27 January 2023.
-All valid nominations will be considered and then the RCVS Nominations Committee will produce a shortlist which will then be put to RCVS Council for approval at its March 2023 meeting.
+The deadline date for the 2024 awards is Friday 15 December 2023.
+All valid nominations will be considered and the RCVS Nominations Committee will produce a shortlist which will then be put to RCVS Council for approval at its March 2024 meeting.
 The shortlist for the VN Golden Jubilee Award will be considered separately by VN Council.

-To read the guidance on making a nomination and to download the PDF nomination forms for each of the awards, visit www.rcvs.org.uk/awards
+To read the guidance on making a nomination and to download the PDF nomination forms for each of the awards, visit our dedicated Honours & Awards page.

-A series of video interviews with some of the recipients of the 2022 RCVS Honours & Awards, which were recorded at Royal College Day in July this year, will shortly be made available on the RCVS YouTube channel (www.youtube.com/rcvsvideos)
+A series of video interviews with some of the recipients of the 2023 RCVS Honours & Awards, which were recorded at Royal College Day in July this year, will shortly be made available on the RCVS YouTube channel.